poissonconsulting/bisonpicsuite/paper/paper.md

 # Summary

 We present a method utilizing classified counts from remote cameras to evaluate wood bison herd demographics.
-We modeled demographic ratios, survival, and productivity using an integrated population model (IPM) to combine stage-structured information from multiple data sources to describe demographic states and transitions [@schaubintegrated2022].
+We modeled demographic ratios, survival, and productivity using a Bayesian integrated population model (IPM) to combine stage-structured information from multiple data sources to describe demographic states and transitions [@schaubintegrated2022].
 The data included the classified counts from camera trap observations, and census and proportion of calves estimates from aerial surveys.

 The counts of classified individuals from each camera trap observation were represented by a series of binomial distributions that informed both the counts of each age class (calf, yearling, adult) and corresponding sex ratios.